rbaron/b-parasite/code/nrf-connect/samples/zigbee/README.md

 * `CONFIG_PRST_ZB_SLEEP_DURATION_SEC`: amount of time (in seconds) the device sleeps between reading all sensors and updating its clusters
 * `CONFIG_PRST_ZB_PARENT_POLL_INTERVAL_SEC`: amount of time (in seconds) the device waits between polling its parent for data

-## Zigbee2MQTT & Home Assistant
+## Home Assistant Integration
-This firmware sample has only been tested with [Zigbee2MQTT](https://zigbee2mqtt.io/), an open source Zigbee bridge that [connects seamlessly with Home Assistant](https://github.com/zigbee2mqtt/hassio-zigbee2mqtt).
+This firmware sample has only been tested with Home Assistant, using one of the following integrations.

+### Zigbee Home Automation (ZHA)
+With the [ZHA](https://www.home-assistant.io/integrations/zha) Home Assistant integration, b-parasite should work out of the box.

+### Zigbee2MQTT & Home Assistant
-The [b-parasite.js](b-parasite.js) file contains a converter that can be installed to Zigbee2MQTT to suppoort this sample.
+With [Zigbee2MQTT](https://zigbee2mqtt.io/), a custom converter is required.
+The [b-parasite.js](b-parasite.js) file contains such a converter.
 See [Support new devices](https://www.zigbee2mqtt.io/advanced/support-new-devices/01_support_new_devices.html) for instructions.

 ## Battery Life
 While sleeping, the device consumes around 2 uA: